michael-lin01/MKS21X-FinalProject/README.md

 ------------------------------------------------------------------------------------------------

-BUGS TO FIX: ==================================== updateTileNumber for laucnhingTiles doesnt update when a plane leaves from stack of 3+ more plane destroying glitches (I tested and successfully confirmed it works for all scenarios EXCEPT the ones outlined at the bottom)
+BUGS TO FIX: ====================================

 TO DO: ==========================================
 make it a feature in code where if numPlanes on this tile > 1, then tabbing wont like uselessly tab in the same cursorposition endTiles and ending game (when all four planes of one color enter back terminal... idea of using brown color (implemented using RGB technique)